15 Top Hikes in Santo Antao, Cape Verde

 From there, follow the footpath through the slopes to Rabo Curto.
 Along the circuit, you can enjoy unique landscapes.

-The last part of the circuit can be done by car, for a distance of 6 km, through Ribeira da Torre.
+The last part of the circuit, 6 km, can be done by car through Ribeira da Torre.

-In the beginning, you can enjoy the beautiful landscape of the Planalto Leste (Eastern Plateau), at more than 1,200 meters of altitude, with weak and scattered human concentration, of undulating morphology by loins and hills in a length that is lost from sight.
+In the beginning, you can enjoy the beautiful landscape of the Planalto Leste (Eastern Plateau), at more than 1,200 meters of altitude, with weak and scattered human concentration, of undulating morphology by loins and hills at a length lost from sight.

-Such as the gestiba sarcostema dalotni, commonly known as alevatão, which is a greenish-yellow carpet, especially during rainy seasons, the carved from the mountains throughout the circuit, and almost the entire island.
+Such as the gestiba sarcolemma dalotni, commonly known as alevatão, which is a greenish-yellow carpet, especially during rainy seasons, carved from the mountains throughout the circuit and almost the entire island.

-Ribeira da Torre has a high human concentration, and water can still be found flowing in the riverbed.
+Ribeira da Torre has a high concentration of humans, and water is still flowing in the riverbed.

-The population is dedicated to the cultivation of sugarcane, fruit trees, horticultural production and small trade.
+The population is dedicated to cultivating sugarcane, fruit trees, horticultural production and small trade.

 11. Lagoon – João Afonso: Contrast between green and wild